Create a Website Account - Manage notification subscriptions, save form progress and more.

 Call the Building Official to register your complaint

 Anyone who owns a business located in the Town of Port Royal or anyone performing a service within the Town boundaries including owners of Short Term Rentals (STR).

-Port Royal Business Licenses must be renewed each year
+Port Royal Business Licenses must be renewed each year by April 30th.

 It depends on the rate and NAICS classification.
 To determine your rate and NAICS classification, contact Town of Port Royal Business License Administrator.

 Yes.
 Any apartment, single family home, condo or townhouse used as a Short Term Rental must have a valid Port Royal Business License and pay Accommodation Taxes each month at Town Hall.

 Yes.
 Any non-resident business (not physically located in Port Royal) must have a current, valid business license if they are performing a service on property or for another business in Port Royal.

 For example a contractor or subcontractor renovating a home in the Town of Port Royal must have a current valid business license with the Town of Port Royal.

 It depends on the rate and classification.